Fra0013To/MGD/README.md

 # MGD
-Multiple-Gradient Descent for Multi-Objective Optimization
+Multiple-Gradient Descent for Multi-Objective Optimization.

+Code will be available soon.